 - Secondments and placements

-The Geospatial Commission is an expert committee established to maximise accessibility to geospatial data.
-The Commission has a close relationship with six core partner bodies.
-BGS is one of these, along with the Coal Authority HM Land Registry, Ordnance Survey, UK Hydrographic Office and the Valuation Office Agency.
-We work with the Commission to improve the quality of key publicly held data along with making it easier to access and use.
+The Geospatial Commission (GC) is an expert committee established to maximise accessibility to geospatial data.
+The GC has a close relationship with six core partner bodies: the BGS is one of these, along with the Coal Authority, HM Land Registry, Ordnance Survey, UK Hydrographic Office and the Valuation Office Agency.
+We work with the GC to improve the quality of key, publicly held data along with making it easier to access and use.